Lisp-Stat/documentation/content/en/docs/Tasks/data-frame.md

 ```

 The next three functions convert a data-frame to and from standard
-lisp data structures.
-This is useful if you've got data in Common
+common lisp data structures.
+This is useful if you've got data in
-Lisp format and want to work with it in a data frame, or if you've got
+Common Lisp format and want to work with it in a data frame, or if
-a data frame and want to apply Common Lisp operators on it that don't
+you've got a data frame and want to apply Common Lisp operators on it
-exist in `df`.
+that don't exist in `df`.

 ### as-alist